germanruzca/germanruzca/README.md

 - 📷[Instagram](https://www.instagram.com/germanruzca/ "German's Instagram")
 - 🤝[LinkedIn](https://www.linkedin.com/in/germanruzca/ "German's LinkedIn")

-You can contact me by email at germanruzca@gmail.com
+You can contact me by email at germanruzca@gmail.com to talk or me.germanrc@gmail.com to work.